workshops - CONTEMPORARY DANCE PRACTICES

 She teaches in several European dance departments and institutions including Tanzfabrik Berlin, HZT University Center for Dance Berlin ,ZZT Hochschule für Music und dance Köln, DDSKS Copenhagen ,DOCH Uni Art Stokholm ,Cullberg Ballet Stokholm ,CNDB Bukarest ,Suzanne Dellal Center Tel- Aviv , Ponderosa TanzLand, „ Hollins University (Virginia/ USA)“ Plovdiv summer program Bulgaria, and many more.

-Zouk accompanies artists and choreographers such as Meg Stuart,Jared Gradinger/Angela Schubot, Antje Shupp, The progressiv wave, Tamara Rettenmund, Mor Demer, Shannon Conney and Moritz Majce on their artistic journey, helping them to work with their limitations and their potentiality.
-She was awarded the best performer in Dortmund Festival 2010 as well as dancer of the year from Tanz Magazine 2011.
+Zouk accompanies artists and choreographers such as Meg Stuart,Jared Gradinger/Angela Schubot, Antje Shupp, The progressiv wave, Tamara Rettenmund, Mor Demer, Shannon Conney and Moritz Majce on their artistic path and helps them to work with their limits and their potential.
+She was named best performer at the Dortmund Festival 2010 and Dancer of the Year 2011 by Tanz Magazin.

 The desire for the self II